-We analyze the asymptotic efficiency of Incoop.
-We consider two different runs: the initial-run of an Incoop computation, where we perform a computation with some input I, and a subsequent run or a dynamic update where we change the input from I to I' and perform the same computation with the new input.
+In this section we analyze the asymptotic efficiency of Incoop.
+We consider two different runs: the initial run of an Incoop computation, where we perform a computation with some input I, and a subsequent run or a dynamic update where we change the input from I to I' and perform the same computation with the new input.
 In the common case, we perform a single initial run followed by many dynamic updates.
-Using the information stored (e.g., inputs and outputs of tasks), each dynamic update identifies and executes the tasks that operate on the fresh (including changed) data while re-using the results of those that remain unaffected.

-For the initial run, we define the overhead as the slowdown of Incoop compared to a conventional implementation of MapReduce such as with Hadoop.
-We show that the overhead depends on communications costs and if these are constant (i.e., independent of the input size), which they often are, it is also a constant.
-Our experiments (Section 7) show the overhead to be relatively small.
-We show that dynamic updates are dominated by the time it takes to execute fresh tasks that are affected by the changes to the input data, which for a certain class of computations and small changes is logarithmic in the size of the input.
+For the initial run, we define the overhead as the slow-down of Incoop compared to a conventional implementation of MapReduce such as with Hadoop.
+We show that the overhead depends on communication costs and, if these are independent of the input size, which they often are, then it is also constant.
+Our experiments (Section 7) confirm that the overhead is relatively small.
+We show that dynamic updates are dominated by the time it takes to execute fresh tasks that are affected by the changes to the input data, which, for a certain class of computations and small changes, is logarithmic in the size of the input.